 I have old big Celestion cabinets on a wooden floor, do you think there might be any improvement in sound quality by fitting them?

 The theory behind speaker spikes is that they allow the speakers (or speaker stands) to be fixed securely to the floor.

 What we are trying to achieve is to make sure the speaker doesn’t move when it is reproducing sound, as this will allow the speaker to correctly reproduce sound as it was designed to do.

 Therefore, as long a the speaker spikes are on a hard, solid surface, then it should help the sound of the speaker.

-However, if the speaker is on a surface which isn't so solid, then sometimes the spikes can make it worse.
-The firm connection to a floor that can resonate or move can just transfer the sound out of the room (and into your neighbours!).
+However, if the speaker is on a surface that isn’t so solid, then sometimes the spikes can make it worse.
+The firm connection to a floor that can resonate or move can just transfer the sound out of the room (and into your neighbors!).

 So spikes can be useful and help the sound if your floor is solid – but may not be the best option if the floor can move or resonate.

 As with most things in this field, the best thing is to try it out in your room and see if you think the spikes help the sound of the speakers or not.

 Hope that helps.

 Paul (Site Editor)